 This scenario foresees the extension of the portfolio duration assuming that the period of notice on the suspended policies is longer than the assumed five years and thus forced lapse have to be postponed accordingly.
-The analysis indicated that the additional administration burden for the longer run-off period significantly reduce the own funds.
+The analysis indicated that the additional administration burden for the longer run-off period significantly reduces the own funds.
+The merge into YOUPLUS will eliminate this risk exposure.